Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 Disneyland know before you go: Thunder Mountain

-Thirty minutes may not sound like much, and it is not, but, we were able to ride many of the more popular rides before the park even opened.
+Thirty minutes may not sound like much, but we were able to ride many of the more popular rides before the park even opened.

-Another thing to know before you go to Disneyland is that crowds in both parks do not typically get out of control until 12-1pm, and then dwindle again the later it gets.
+Another thing to know before you go to Disneyland is that crowds in both parks are typically fairly light until around noon, and then dwindle again the later it gets.
 This means, if you do not have Early Theme Park Entry, you can still avoid crowds by arriving early and waiting at the rope drop.

 Additionally, crowds are greatly impacted by days of the week and holidays.
 Any days where school does not take place, such as weekends and holidays, are guaranteed to be more crowded than school days.